saudrain/paper-SCP2021/README.md

 # The Paper
 This repository includes scripts and data for the following paper:

-Audrain & McAndrews, Schemas provide a scaffold for neocortical integration at the cost of memory specificity over time
+Audrain & McAndrews, Schemas provide a scaffold for neocortical integration of new memories over time.

 # Abstract
 Memory transformation is increasingly acknowledged in theoretical accounts of systems consolidation, yet how memory quality and neural representation change over time and how schemas influence this process remains unclear.
-In this fMRI study, participants encoded and retrieved schema-congruent and incongruent object-scene pairs using a paradigm that probed coarse and detailed memories over 10-minutes and 72-hours.
-When a congruent schema was available, details were lost over time as representations were integrated in the medial prefrontal cortex (mPFC), and enhanced post-encoding coupling between the anterior hippocampus and mPFC was associated with coarser memories.
-Over time, pattern similarity in the hippocampus changed such that the posterior hippocampus represented specific details and the anterior hippocampus represented the general context of specific memories, irrespective of congruency.
-Our findings suggest schemas are used as a scaffold for accelerated consolidation of congruent information, and illustrate change in hippocampal organization of detailed contextual memory over time.
+In this multi-day fMRI study, participants encoded and retrieved schema-congruent and incongruent object-scene pairs using a paradigm that probed memory representations over 10-minutes and 72-hours.
+When a congruent schema was available, memory became coarser over time as representations were integrated in the medial prefrontal cortex (mPFC), aided by post-encoding coupling between the anterior hippocampus and mPFC.
+In the hippocampus, pattern similarity changed across 72-hours such that the posterior hippocampus represented specific details and the anterior hippocampus represented the general context of specific memories, irrespective of congruency.
+Our findings suggest schemas are used as a scaffold for accelerated consolidation of congruent information, and illustrate evolution in hippocampal organization of detailed contextual memory over time.

 # The scripts
 All scripts were coded and run in RStudio version 1.2.5033.

 R scripts:
 - R_SCP_behaviour_analysis.Rmd
-  - contains code for the behavioural modelling and plots
+  - contains code for the behavioural modelling and plots of the main manuscript, as well as control proportion forgotten analysis, and plots of forgotten/incorrect trials according to each condition as outlined in the supplementary material.
 - R_SCP_connectivity_analysis.Rmd
-  - contains code for the resting state connectivity correlations with behaviour and plot
+  - contains code for the resting state connectivity correlations with behaviour and plot, in main manuscript.
-- SCP_mPFC_analyses.Rmd
+- SCP_RSA_context_mem_analyses.Rmd
-  - contains code for modelling and plotting of the medial prefrontal cortex RSA analyses
+  - contains code for modelling and plotting of the medial prefrontal cortex RSA analyses on context memory trials (main manuscript), and corresponding plots for hippocampal ROIs (supplementary material).
-- SCP_hippo_analyses.Rmd
+- SCP_RSA_scene_mem_analyses.Rmd
-  - contains code for modelling and plotting of the hippocampal RSA analyses
+  - contains code for modelling and plotting of the hippocampal RSA analyses on trials remembered with specificity (main manuscript), and corresponding plots for the mPFC ROI (supplementary material).
+- R_SCP_CongruencyBias.Rmd
+  - contains code for modelling and plotting the behavioural control congruency bias analysis, as outlined in the supplementary material.
+- R_SCP_objectsim.Rmd
+  - contains code for modelling and plotting the control RSA object pattern similarity analysis between context-related objects versus arbitrary objects, as outlined in the supplementary material.

 # The data
 ## The behavioural data